riegojerey/exoidduinoblocks/readme.md

 ## 🚀 Overview

-ExoiDuino Blocks is a web-based visual programming environment for Arduino, making it easy for beginners to learn programming while providing advanced features for experienced users.
+ExoBlocks is a web-based visual programming environment for Arduino, making it easy for beginners to learn programming while providing advanced features for experienced users.
 Create Arduino sketches using drag-and-drop blocks, similar to Scratch but specifically designed for Arduino development.

 ## ✨ Features